Bill Good Marketing

 Knowing your potential clients is the foundation of everything that you’ll do.

 It’s not an understatement to say that your business will change depending on who your clients are.
-The type of services you offer, how you position yourself, your business plan, and the marketing channels you use to attract and convert clients all should change depending on who you’re trying to help.
+The type of advisory services you offer, how you position yourself, your business plan, and the marketing channels you use to attract and convert clients all should change depending on who you’re trying to help.

 Fortunately for you, most people stop at the demographics and surface-level information when creating their ideal client profile.
 Let’s say that your target audience is people who are within 10 years of retirement.
 You know where they live, and you have some basic financial information as well, such as their salary range or the average expenses per year.